U.S. "fiscal cliff" budget cuts could devastate states, cities

 The states are already slated to lose billions in federal aid over the next decade under last year's Budget Control Act.
 "States really can't absorb big new cost shifts from the federal government right now," said Leachman.

-One in three dollars of state revenue comes from federal spending today, versus one in four in 2000, the Pew Centre said.
+One in three dollars of state revenue comes from federal spending today, versus one in four in 2000, the Pew Center said.